 \section{Results and discussion}

 Figure~\hyperref[figure1]{\ref*{figure1}(a)} shows $C_{P}(T)$ of the four $a$-Si:H samples in their as-prepared state.
 Notably, $C_{P}(T)$ is not monotonic with growth temperature (nor with H content); instead the samples with the highest and lowest growth temperatures have specific heats significantly larger than those of the two intermediate growth temperatures.
 Figure~\hyperref[figure1]{\ref*{figure1}(b)} shows the effect of various anneals for the sample grown at 370 \degree C (7 at.\% H); similar results were found for the other samples upon annealing.
-The low T Debye specific heat $c_{D}$ due to the phonon contribution (dashed line) was calculated from the measured longitudinal sound velocity and the relationship $v_{t}=(0.56 \pm 0.05) v_{l}$ between the transverse and longitudinal sound velocities verified for many amorphous materials~\cite{Berret1988}, including our own $a$-Si grown at different temperatures~\cite{Queen2013}.
-As previously observed~\cite{Queen2013} and here further confirmed, longitudinal sound velocity $v_{l}$ increases with growth temperature (see Table~\ref{table1}).
-The low temperature (below 10 K) $C_{P}(T)$ is significantly reduced after the first anneal, changes little with further annealing, and remains significantly larger than $c_{D}$.
-The large change in $C_P(T)$ on annealing, well below growth temperatures but where hydrogen is allowed to equilibrate and redistribute without leaving the sample (from 150 up to 400 \degree C)~\cite{Graebner1985}, along with the lack of change in sound velocity, is a strong indication that the change in $C_P(T)$ is due to H rearrangement.
-No cooling rate dependence was observed, indicating that metastable states, if present after annealing, completely equilibrate even during fast cooling.
-The differences in $C_{P}(T)$ between annealed states at different temperatures are negligible, so we focus our analysis on the differences between samples in the as-prepared and annealed (at 200 \degree C) states.
+The low T Debye specific heat, $c_{D}$, due to the phonon contribution (dashed line) was calculated from the measured longitudinal sound velocity and the relationship $v_{t}=(0.56 \pm 0.05) v_{l}$ between the transverse and longitudinal sound velocities verified for many amorphous materials~\cite{Berret1988}, including our own $a$-Si grown at different temperatures~\cite{Queen2013}.
+We note that the longitudinal sound velocity, $v_l$, increases by $\sim15\%$ with $a$-Si:H growth temperature (see Table~\ref{table1}), as previously observed for $a$-Si~\cite{Queen2013}.
+The low temperature (below 10 K) $C_{P}(T)$ is significantly reduced after the first anneal, changes little with further annealing, and remains significantly larger than $c_D$, which shows no change on annealing.
+The large change in $C_{P}(T)$ on annealing, along with the lack of change in sound velocity, is a strong indication that the change in $C_{P}(T)$ is due to H rearrangement.
+We have observed no magnetic field dependence for $C_{P}(T)$ in these $a$-Si:H samples, indicating that electronic states are not responsible for the changes in $C_{P}(T)$~\cite{Queen2015EPL}.
+No cooling rate dependence was observed, indicating that metastable states, if present after annealing, equilibrate even during fast cooling.
+The differences in $C_{P}(T)$ between annealed states at different temperatures are negligible, so we focus our analysis on the differences between samples in as-prepared and 200 \degree C annealed states.